arthurborgesdev/water-boatman/README.md

 Probably, there will be a need to a voltage converter/ stabilizer.

+The consumption will be about ~1.5mWh @ 5V,
+according to the datasheet (0.30mA @ 6V).
+Using the 235mAh capacity from CR2032 Energizer datasheet, we can estimate >700 hours of buzzer operation.
+Or ~ 3.5 years using 30 minutes a day, which is more than enough for the first iteration of the project.

 ### Putting Attiny85 in low-power mode

 [Hardware and Software mods](https://wiki.liutyi.info/display/ARDUINO/Low+power+projects+digispark+ATtiny85+modification)